 Is It Safe to Book Direct?

-A legitimate property owner with a real website, a track record of Airbnb or VRBO reviews you can verify, and a clear booking process is as safe as any platform booking.
-You're not handing money to a stranger on the internet.
-You're booking through a payment system with your credit card, which comes with its own protections.
+It depends on the host.
+A legitimate property owner with a real website, a verifiable Airbnb or VRBO review history, and a clear booking process is as safe as any platform booking.

-Red flags to watch for: no real website (just a personal email link), no verifiable reviews elsewhere, requests to pay via wire transfer or Venmo, vague communication.
+Red flags: no real website, no verifiable reviews elsewhere, requests to pay via wire transfer or Venmo, vague communication.
 Any of those, use the platform.
+For established properties with 190+ reviews, a professional site, and secure checkout, direct booking is straightforward.

-For established properties with a review history, a professional site, and a secure checkout flow, direct booking is straightforward.
 All of our properties have 190+ reviews on Airbnb you can cross-reference before booking.
-Our direct booking flow uses Square for payment processing.
-Same protections as any other online purchase.
+Our direct booking flow uses Square for payment processing, same protections as any other online purchase.

 How to Find Properties That Accept Direct Bookings